MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-states-and-ui.md

 ![A screenshot of a widget in the loading state](./images/widgets-loading-state.png)

 The loading state is what the widget displays when data is loading.
 The title bar area is the only are that does not have to greyscale placeholder UI- this is the only area that will render during this loading time.
 To give users a preview of what your widget looks like, use geometrical shapes in the content region.
 Try using fewer, bigger blocks/shapes.
-This state will be shown while Widgets Board is navigating to widgets’ endpoints.
+This state will be shown while Widgets host is navigating to widgets’ endpoints.

 Create loading states for all your widget sizes in both themes using TBD.